choria-io/go-lifecycle/README.md

 ## Viewing events

 In a shell configured as a Choria Client run `choria tool event` to view events in real time.
+You can also install the CLI found on our releases page and do `lifecycle view`.

 These events do not traverse Federation borders, so you have to view them in the network you care to observe.
 You can though configure a Choria Adapter to receive them and adapt them onto a NATS Stream from where you can replicate them to other data centers.